 Get the look:

-Use a brushable hold hairspray to ensure you won’t damage your locks when backcombing.
-Pull the section of hair up towards the ceiling and spray your roots with the hairspray.
+Use a hairspray that has a brushable hold to ensure you won’t damage your locks when teasing your hair.
+Pull the section of hair up toward the ceiling and spray your roots with the hairspray.
 Using hairspray is key to make sure your teased hair stays!

 Take a fine-tooth comb, placing it about two to three inches from the root.
-Gently brush up and down to create teased, clustered hair.
+Gently brush up and down to create clustered, teased hair.

 Once that section of hair is teased, pull the section forward and allow it to hang in front of your face, gently moving it aside.
 Take another section of hair from behind the one you just backcombed and repeat steps two through three.
 Continue to do this until you think your hair is voluminous enough.

-Complete your look with a coat of hairspray to keep your strands exactly where you want them.
+Finish teasing hair with a coat of hairspray that will keep your strands exactly where you want them!

 Obsessed with voluminous hair?
 So are we!
 Head over to our article, How to Make Your Hair Look More Voluminous, for more hairstyling tips that are all about the volume.